 In November 2015, the Metropolitan Transportation Commission (MTC) adopted OBAG 2 funding and policy framework, which was revised in July 2016 to distribute additional revenues and incorporate housing-related program elements.
-The call for projects for San Francisco County Program is now released.
+The call for projects for San Francisco County Program is now closed.
 Please visit the OBAG 2 page and download the latest fact sheet—(in English, Spanish (Español), or Chinese (中文)—for the latest update.

 In June 2013, the Transportation Authority Board approved the Cycle 1 OBAG project list for San Francisco.
 Please visit our OBAG 1 Project Delivery page for the list of projects and their status update.